m0zgen/blocky-installer/README.md

 `installer.sh` it is a bash script for install [Blocky](https://github.com/0xERR0R/blocky.git) to:

-* CentOS/Fedora Linux
-* Blocky is installed as systemctl unit service to `/opt/blocky` catalog as default.
+* Blocky will installs as systemctl unit service to `/opt/blocky` catalog as default.
-* After install Blocky works from regular user.
+* After install Blocky works under regular `blockyuser` user.

-_Note: All features tested. deployed and using on CentOS 8_
+_Note: All features tested. deployed and using on CentOS 7/8, Fedora 35, Debian 11, Ubuntu 20_

 ## Features

 * Install from scratch to rpm based distros
   * Steb-by-step installer
-  * Automate installer
+  * Automate installer (CentOS/Fedora)
 * Detect and download latest `blocky` release from official repo
 * Install under simple user
   * New user creation